aiprit/Survival/README.md

 # game
-First project for CompSci 308 Fall 2015
+First project for CompSci 308: Software Design Fall 2015

 Name: Parit Burintrathikul

 Date started: 27/8/15
 Date finished: 4/9/15
 Hours worked: approx 15 hours

-Resources used: tutorials on 308 website and stackoverflow and oracle docs

-Main class file: Main
+Resources used: tutorials on 308 website and stackoverflow and oracle docs Main class file: Main

-Data (non Java) files needed: all the images in images folder

-How to play the game: WASD for controls, There are 2 levels.
+Data (non Java) files needed: all the images in images folder How to play the game: WASD for controls, There are 2 levels.
 Main mechanics involved moving around and eating smaller things while avoiding the bigger ones.You grow in size as you eat.
 2nd level is a boss which throws things at you.
 Dodge and eat as appropriate.
 Keys/Mouse input: WSAD Space Enter - +
 Cheat Keys: - reduce size
 			+ increase size
 Known bugs:	as far as I'm concerned fixed all the bugs that I noticed.
-Note that the hitboxes are squares on the sprites, I didn't have the time to blank out the background so collisions that look unlikely could still happen
+Note that the hitboxes are squares on the sprites, no full box

 Extra features: